 CBD Side Effects

-CBD has weaker interactions with the neurotransmitter receptors meaning its health risks are substantially lower than those of THC.
-It’s been considered very safe by health bodies including the WHO.
+CBD has weaker, indirect interactions with the neurotransmitter receptors, which means its health risks are substantially lower than those of THC.
+It’s been verified as safe by reputable health agencies, including the World Health Organisation.
 Studies have assessed the health risks of cannabidiol and found that even when using high doses daily, its side effect risks are low.
-It’s also non-toxic and can’t cause addiction because it doesn’t affect dopamine.
-When side effects are encountered they are almost always mild.
-Some of the side effects of CBD include dry mouth, appetite changes, upset stomach, and drowsiness.
-Like with THC, CBD’s side effect risks of CBD increase at higher dosages or frequency of use.
+It physically can’t cause addiction because it doesn’t affect dopamine.
+When side effects are encountered with CBD, they are almost always mild and transient.
+These side effects can include dry mouth, appetite changes, upset stomach, and drowsiness.
+Like with THC, the side effect risks of CBD increase at higher dosages or frequency of use.

-The major risk of using CBD comes from combining it with other medications which are broken down by the liver.
+The significant risk of using CBD comes from combining it with other medications which are broken down by the liver.
 CBD can dampen levels of the liver’s P450 enzyme, which is used for detoxification.
 Pharmaceutical drugs like NSAIDs, chemotherapy drugs, antibiotics and blood pressure medications are often also processed through the liver detoxification pathway.
 If taken along with CBD, it can cause toxins to build up and adverse health reactions.
 For example, the liver could get damaged or impaired, plus other side effects such as dizziness or lethargy may worsen.
 Never mix CBD with other pharmaceutical drugs or prescriptions until you consult with your doctor.
 Combining medications like benzodiazepine or blood pressure medicine with CBD is potentially dangerous and could cause liver toxicity.
 The same applies to THC, although its risk level tends to be lower.

 Stress and Anxiety